upgrad-edu/Upgrad-experience/README.md

 # Funny Gif
 Hi everyone, this is Cheng-Han, and I want to share this funny gif with everyone
 <a target="_blank" href="http://i.imgur.com/Tdy8yDC.gif">Cute Otter</a>

+# Checking..
+Hi i am only learning how to perform fork and clone in git